 How to boost testosterone

 Find out how to boost your levels of testosterone to build muscle, burn fat, improve endurance and increase sex drive

 Testosterone is the hormone every man wants, so it's no surprise that we get a lot of questions from readers asking how to boost their levels.
 It’s vital for building muscle, healthy levels help you burn off body fat and a timely surge of ‘T’ can spike your libido for increased sexual satisfaction.
 But levels tend to decline after you’re 30, with symptoms ranging from fatigue and depression to loss of sex drive and erectile dysfunction.
 Nothing good, basically.

 You don’t need to turn to the black market for vials of man-mojo, though – instead, you can start by taking a good look at your diet.
 ‘Food plays a big part in hormonal dysfunction,’ says rehabilitation therapist Claud Serjeant (movethreesixty.com).
 ‘Eating the wrong things can increase oestrogen and decrease testosterone.’

 So what should you be eating and drinking?
 ‘Full-fat milk is a good one,’ Serjeant says.
 ‘The nutrients in milk help raise testosterone and many of them are fat-soluble, so full-fat is much better than skimmed.
 And it’s far preferable to soya milk, which has been shown to raise oestrogen.
 Other foods to eat include wild-caught salmon, which is particularly rich in T-boosting omega 3, and leafy vegetables high in zinc, such as chard and spinach.
 Avoid processed meats and fizzy drinks, which contain ingredients that cause testosterone to fall.

-Here are 10 more ways that you can boost testosterone levels.
+Here are 15 more ways you can boost your testosterone levels.

 1 Lift weights